EighteenZi/rocksdb_wiki/RocksDB-FAQ.md

 **Q: If I have multiple column families and call the DB functions without a column family handle, what the result will be?**

 A: It will operate only the default column family.

+**Q: DB operations fail because of out-of-space.
+How can I unblock myself?**

+A: First clear up some free space.
+And then you need to restart the DB to get it back to normal.
+Now there isn't a way to unblock the DB without restarting it.